MediaWind/react_kiosk_engine/README.md

 ## Description
-This is a submodules with the engine function used in all react widget
+This is a submodule with the engine function used in all kiosk flow widgets

 ## Table of contents
 - [Description](#description)